Call Us

 Reach out and talk to someone

-If you’re struggling with anxiety, don’t withdraw and isolate yourself as this is likely to make things worse.
+If you’re struggling with anxiety, don’t withdraw and isolate yourself, as this is likely to make things worse.
 Instead, try talking to someone in your seminars or to one of your flatmates.
 You might find that they also feel anxious in their new university life and you can then support each other.
 Remember, ‘a problem shared is a problem halved’.

 Challenge your thoughts

 Our minds can play tricks on us when we’re anxious, which can cause us to have negative thoughts and incorrect beliefs.
-For example, you might convince yourself you’re going to fail a module, even if there is no evidence to support it.
+For example, you might convince yourself you’re going to fail a module, even if there's no evidence to support it.
 Before you accept your beliefs, try challenging them.
 Ask yourself whether what you’re thinking is a ‘fact’ or an ‘opinion’.
 If it’s an opinion, you may be getting anxious for nothing.

 Don’t fall into the avoidance trap